21 Top Relationship Deal Breakers That Are Tough To Tolerate

 18. Acceptance

 None of us is perfect, and we have some good as well as bad qualities in us.
 And it is natural for us to expect our partner to accept the good and the bad equally.
-If your partner is constantly trying to change you, just to fit you in their mental image of an ideal partner, it could put you under a lot of pressure.
+If your partner constantly tries to change you, just to fit you in their mental image of an ideal partner, it could put you under a lot of pressure.
+For instance, they may constantly criticize your hobbies and try to change your interests to fit their ideal.

 You may always feel judged, and by changing who you are for them, you might eventually become a stranger to yourself.
-For a relationship to work, both the partners have to be accepting and not overly critical.
-However, it doesn’t mean that you are rigid and reluctant to change even when that change will make you a better person.
+For a relationship to work, both partners have to be accepting and not overly critical.
+However, it doesn’t mean that you should be rigid and reluctant to change even when that change will make you a better person.

 19. Religion